developer-zebra/developer-zebra-site/src/rxlogger/5-4/guide/modules/index.md

 ## LTS Module

-The LTS (Long Term Storage) Module is used to capture data over a long deration of time without losing any data.
+The Long Term Storage (LTS) module is designed to allow data capture over long periods of time without losing data when older files are overwritten.
 Whenever a file is done being written too LTS will then GZ the file and save it in an organize path for later use.

 The Path is “<Model>/<BSP>/<Serial>/<Date>/<Time>/”